Data Import and Export Control:

 The IMPULSE - House for Intellectual Innovation and Creativity offers a variety of spaces for conferences at the University of Bonn as a place for stimulation, encounters, concentration and creative collaboration.

-Adenauerallee 131, 53113 Bonn, Germany
+Address: Adenauerallee 131, 53113 Bonn, Germany

 Learn more